 As shown above, the two-in-one business models all charge a flat rate and a pay-as-you-go contract.

 They can be more expensive than traditional processors in some circumstances; but if you’re a smaller business, or you have a low average transaction size, they’re often cheaper, especially if you’re using their Free EPOS software in lieu of paid-for software.
 If you want to understand whether their processing would be cheaper than a traditional acquirer, you can chat to a payments expert for no cost.

 However, they also tend to be more convenient than traditional card processors:

 |Normal Processor||FreePOS Processing|

 |Rate style||Different rates for different cards||Flat percentage|

 |Card Reader||£15 per month for the duration of the contract||Bought outright at the start for around £30|

 |Get started||Around 2 weeks||Start/stop whenever|

 As you grow, you may wish to continue using the payment processing of your two-in-one provider but to upgrade to paid-for EPOS software.
-At that point, it’s useful to have chosen software you can integrate with a bigger and better POS system, which you’d pay for. iZettle is the best integrated; but to give you a sense, here’s some of the popular EPOS systems available through StoreKit.
+At that point, it’s useful to have chosen software which you can integrate with a bigger and better POS system (at a price). iZettle is the best integrated; but to give you a sense, here are some of the popular EPOS systems available through StoreKit.

 An integrated system just means that when someone pays for something by card, the system automatically updates.